 Genomic imprinting plays an important role in two genetic diseases in humans: Angelman syndrome (AS) and Prader-Willi syndrome (PWS).
 AS patients are thin, hyperactive, display mental deficiencies, have involuntary muscle contractions, and seizures.
 PWS patients have an uncontrollable appetite, obesity, diabetes, small hands/feet, and like AS patients, have mental deficiencies.

-Both AS and PWS involve an identical deletion in the long arm of chromosome 15 (see figure 15.5).
+In addition to genomic imprinting, both AS and PWS involve an identical deletion in the long arm (q arm) of chromosome 15 (see figure 15.5).
 This region of chromosome 15 contains a small group of genes that are either maternally or paternally imprinted.
-For example, in AS, a gene on chromosome 15 called UBE3A is imprinted (silenced) during spermatogenesis, meaning that a sperm cell contains a silenced UBE3A allele.
-If an offspring inherits this silenced UBE3A allele from the father and inherits a deletion copy of chromosome 15 (missing UBE3A) from the mother, the offspring has no active UBE3A alleles.
-The absence of an active UBE3A allele produces the AS disease phenotype.
+For example, in AS, a gene on chromosome 15 called UBE3A is imprinted (silenced) during sperm formation, meaning that a sperm cell contains a silenced UBE3A allele.
+If an offspring inherits this silenced UBE3A allele from the father and inherits a deletion copy of chromosome 15 (missing the UBE3A gene) from the mother, the offspring has no fuctional UBE3A alleles.
+The absence of a functional UBE3A allele produces the AS disease phenotype.

 The genes involved in PWS have not been determined; however, candidate genes on chromosome 15 include SNRPN (encodes a splicing factor protein) and NDN.
-In PWS, the SNRPN and NDN genes are imprinted (silenced) during oogenesis.
-If an offspring inherits the silenced alleles from the mother and inherits a deletion copy of chromosome 15 (missing SNRPN and NDN) from the father, the offspring lack functional SNRPN and NDN alleles.
+In PWS, the SNRPN and NDN genes are imprinted (silenced) during egg formation.
+If the offspring inherits silenced SNRPN and NDN alleles from the mother and inherits a deletion copy of chromosome 15 (missing the SNRPN and NDN genes) from the father, the offspring lack functional SNRPN and NDN alleles.
 The absence of active SNRPN and NDN alleles is thought to produce the PWS disease phenotype.